 Angie Debo’s portrait is in the rotunda of the Oklahoma State Capitol (N.E.
-23rd and Lincoln Blvd) in Oklahoma City because she pioneered writing about the unfair treatment of Native American tribes in Oklahoma.
+23rd and Lincoln Blvd) in Oklahoma City as a memorial to the writer and advocate because of her pioneering writing about the unfair treatment of Native American tribes in Oklahoma.

 Self-guided tours of the Capitol are available daily, and 45-minute tours led by trained volunteers are available Monday – Friday.
 When you visit, you will notice portraits of several other authors listed on the authoradventures.org website.

 Scholars may research Angie Debo through the Edmon Low Library of Oklahoma State University in Stillwater, which holds a rich archive of the writer’s records.

 The Oklahoma State Capitol is the first stop on our Oklahoma Author Adventures Trail.